-In the 2018 season, she collaborated with The Lydian Quartet (Brandeis University) and the TenHagen Quartet (Germany) in acclaimed performances, and will be working with Castle of our Skins at the Redfern Arts Center later this season.
+In 2018, she collaborated with The Lydian Quartet (Brandeis University) and the TenHagen Quartet (Germany) in acclaimed performances, and will be working with Castle of our Skins at the Redfern Arts Center later this season.
 In Summer 2019, she joins the faculty of the newly-created Jülich Summer Chamber Music Festival in Germany under the direction of acclaimed violinist Kathrin ten Hagen, where she looks forward to a performance of Beethoven’s Triple Concerto.

 She was previously on faculty as Assistant Professor of Music at the University of Nevada, Las Vegas, where she was the Opera Coach for UNLV’s Opera Theatre.
 She also worked at Dolora Zajick’s Institute for Young Dramatic Voices, Boston University School of Music and the BU Tanglewood Institute Opera Intensive (BUTI), American Institute for Musical Studies in Graz, Austria, and at the Franco-American Vocal Academy (FAVA) in Salzburg.
 Recent international concert performances at the Teatro di Musica (Lake Como, Italy), Humboldt University (Berlin), École Normale Supérieure (Lyon, France), Joanneumsviertel Museum (Graz, Austria) and the Schloss Frohnburg (Salzburg).
 She is a frequent guest artist at the Amici della Musica Paisello Concert Series, directed by cellist Francesco Mastromatteo (Lucera, Italy).

 Dr. Wright-Ivanova has a deep commitment to teaching.
 As a Guest Pianist-in-Residence in 2008 with Venezuela’s classical music program, El Sistema, she taught classes, worked with emerging young artists and was interviewed on TV, newspaper, and radio broadcasts throughout the country about the importance of teaching music to youth.
 She has presented at several College Music Society Conferences (Potsdam, 2014; Boston, 2015; Sydney Australia, 2017) and recently gave a lecture recital in Vancouver (Oct.
 2018) on the music of Barbara Monk Feldman.